 Powdered or Granulated Lecithin

-Lecithin powder or granules are a dry, processed version of lecithin that has been removed from other ingredients, such as eggs or soy.
+Lecithin powder, or granules, is a dry, processed version of lecithin that has been extracted from other ingredients, such as eggs or soy.

 Most powdered or granulated lecithin is created as a by-product of making oil.